 Citizens of the EU do not require a visa to enter Ireland.

 A visa is not required for citizens of Australia, Canada and the United States when entering Ireland for a period of under 90 days.
 Please ensure your passport is valid for the duration of your trip (and at least 6 months from your travel dates), and check your airline’s policy.
-For citizens of countries outside the EU and those listed above, please refer the Visa & Passport page on the Discover Ireland for visa requirements.
+For citizens of countries outside the EU, please refer the Visa & Passport page on the Discover Ireland for visa requirements.

 What else can I do in Ireland?